 If you are older than 75, talk with your doctor about whether you should continue monitoring for colon cancer.

-Based on your diagnosis and medical history, your team of cancer specialists at Ellis Fischel will create a treatment and recovery plan specifically for you.
-This may mean taking medications or undergoing chemotherapy to reduce the size of the tumor, radiation therapy to damage the tumor, surgery to remove the tumor, or a combination of treatments, which are all available within the same building.
+Based on your diagnosis and medical history, your care team will create a treatment and recovery plan specifically for you.
+This may mean taking medications or undergoing chemotherapy to reduce the size of the tumor, radiation therapy to damage the tumor, surgery to remove the tumor, or a combination of treatments.

-Our cancer surgery specialists offer both laparoscopic and robotic surgery when appropriate.
-These minimally invasive techniques may lead to fewer scars, reduce your discomfort after the operation and mean you spend less time in the hospital.
+Our specialists offer both laparoscopic and robotic surgery when appropriate.
+These minimally invasive techniques may lead to fewer scars, reduce your discomfort after the operation and lead to less recovery time in the hospital.

-At Ellis Fischel, our doctors and nurses have been caring for people with cancer for more than 80 years.
+At MU Health Care, our doctors and nurses have been caring for people with cancer for more than 80 years.
 As Missouri’s only state-designated cancer center and an academic health system, our experts use the most advanced technology and conduct leading-edge research to offer you the safest and most effective treatment options.
-These include clinical trials, targeted therapy and immunotherapy.
+These include clinical trials, precision medicine treatments and immunotherapy.

-Our nurses and patient navigators strive to alleviate as much stress as possible during treatment, from coordinating all your appointments on the same day to accompanying you between appointments so you get where you need to go.
+Our nurses and patient navigators strive to alleviate as much stress as possible during treatment, from coordinating all your appointments on the same day to walking with you between appointments so you get where you need to go.

-If you have your cancer treated at Ellis Fischel, we can help you coordinate your recovery with our dedicated cancer rehabilitation.
-This program is run by therapists who work with you to help you recover and lessen the side effects of treatment such as extreme tiredness.
+If you have your cancer treated at MU Health Care, we can help you coordinate your recovery with our dedicated cancer rehabilitation program.
+Our therapists work with you to support your recovery and lessen the side effects of treatment such as extreme tiredness.

-After your treatment we will continue to monitor you for five years to make sure you stay cancer free with a combination of physical exams, bloodwork, colonoscopies and imaging studies when appropriate.
+After treatment, we will continue to monitor you for five years.
+This includes a combination of physical exams, bloodwork, colonoscopies and imaging studies when appropriate.

 For more information about cancer care, please call our office or download our screening guide.